joelouthan/theologic.us/content/posts/family_devos-mark/2012-08-09-devotions-mark-129-34-jesus-heals-the-sick.md

 _If you are healed when you take medicine, where did the medicine come from?_

-If you are healed when you go see the doctor, nurse or even go to the hospital, where did all doctor and nurses&#8217; smarts come from?
+If you are healed when you go see the doctor, nurse or even go to the hospital, where did all doctor and nurses' smarts come from?
 Where did money to build the hospital come from?

 God heals.